 Somatic exercises are gentle movement patterns that shift your central nervous system to create new muscular habits.
-These new habits can alleviate chronic muscle spasms and pain caused by overuse patterns.
-Try performing this somatic series at home while lying on a mat or a thick carpet.
-Check with your doctor before starting any new exercise program.
+These new habits can alleviate chronic muscle spasms and pain caused by overuse patterns and other problematic musculoskeletal conditions.

 Diagonal Arch and Curl

 This movement pattern frees up your spine.
 Remain relaxed and comfortable as you do it, never straining or crunching.

 HOW TO DO IT: Lie on your back with your knees bent.
 Pull your left knee toward your chest and hold it with your left hand.
 Place your right hand behind your head.

 Exhale and lengthen your spine as you lift your head to your left knee.
 Inhale and arch your back as you lower your torso down.
 Repeat this movement three times, then switch to your other side.